October 24

 The second Spanish Armada shattered against violent storms off Cape Finisterre, forcing the fleet to limp back to port in total disarray.
 This disaster ended Philip II’s hopes of a successful naval invasion of England, securing the English coast from immediate threat and cementing the strategic stalemate between the two powers for the remainder of the war.

-Felim O'Neill of Kinard issued the Proclamation of Dungannon to justify the Irish Rebellion while pledging loyalty to…
+Felim O'Neill of Kinard issued the Proclamation of Dungannon on October 24, 1641, declaring loyalty to King Charles I…

 Westphalia Signed: Sovereignty Ends Thirty Years' War